What you need to know

 We appreciate that it can be difficult for some to find the time for work experience such as this in the face of employment commitments and caring responsibilities, so this is all the more reason to present the life skills you have developed through non-legal experiences, such as other jobs and the things you got involved in at university, in the best possible way when making applications.
 Thinking about how you would take your non-legal experiences and skills (eg, background in science), and apply them as a trainee solicitor or pupil barrister, is just as important as legal work experience.

-You should definitely join your university’s student law society.
-They run great events, including networking events, as well as the more well-known social options.
+You should definitely join your university’s student law society as it's a great place to immerse yourself in your search for a legal career, and meet other aspiring lawyers.
+They run great events, including networking events, firm presentations and information sessions, as well as the more well-known social options.
 Some universities also have specific law for non-law student groups, so keep an eye out for these as well.

 One activity that you should definitely think about getting involved with is your university’s mooting or debating society.
 Taking part in debating competitions is great for building up the key skills needed to be a successful lawyer – advocacy, obviously, but also team work and research.
 Mooting is essential for those bound for the Bar, but it is also a great activity for any aspiring solicitor to get involved in, too.

 But again, don’t be limited by just law-related groups.
 When it comes to applying for training contacts or pupillage, evidence that you’re a well-rounded human being with interest beyond law is just as important for recruiters to be able to see.
-Music, sport, drama – anything that you’re interested in, take the plunge and join up.
+Music, sport, drama – anything that you’re interested in, take the plunge, join up and show your future employers exactly what you've learnt from the experience.

 Law fairs and open days

 Taking place every autumn during October and November, university law fairs are a great way to introduce yourself to firms and chambers.
 Be sure to do some research into the organisations attending before you go, so that you can make the most of your time by having constructive conversations with those which interest you.
 Don’t ask basic questions that you could find answers to on a firm’s website – aim for more interesting conversations.
 This will be invaluable in determining what may be for you, while it also creates a good impression with recruiters – you can even mention your conversation and who you spoke with in a later application.
+Also, while you are at a law fair, why not ask firms and chambers what opportunities they offer for non-law students?
 You can learn about upcoming fairs and other events by consulting the LCN Diary.

 Meanwhile, lots of law firms run open days and presentations throughout the year, and you should certainly apply for a place at two or three.
-These are great opportunities to network, be shown round a firm’s offices and ask questions.
+These are great opportunities to network, be shown round a firm’s offices, find out how law firms work, and to ask pertinent questions.